vitillo/mozilla-telemetry-spark/README.md

 Mozilla Telemetry utilities for Spark
 =====================================

-This package provides an API to access Telemetry pings within a RDD.
+This package provides an API to load a set of Telemetry pings to a RDD.

 The following example prints the Operating System distribution of the selected pings.